 The mind can be trained to be calmer, clearer, kinder, and more wise.
 I design workshops that help participants learn how to do that through techniques adapted from Buddhist mind-heart training methods, integrated with modern-day understandings and evidence-based research.

-For Everyone: Listening is a Learned Skill; Presence is a Learned Skill
+Appropriate for Everyone: Listening is a Learned Skill

 The skills of mindfulness, concentration, and a good heart can be very practically cultivated in our daily relationships and activities of listening, speaking, and working, in order to be more present to ourselves and others.